 21. Devil’s Hole State Park

-Picnicking at Devil’s Hole State Park is one of the afternoon things to do in Niagara Falls with family.
-You will find beautiful picnic areas where you can relax and have fun with your kids.
+Picnicking at Devil’s Hole State Park is the one-afternoon thing with the Niagara Falls family.
+You will find beautiful picnic areas to relax and have fun with your kids.
 It is also a perfect spot for fishing.
-So if you are into fishing, grab your fishing tackles and enjoy your time!
+So, if you are into fishing, grab your fishing tackles and enjoy your time!

-Shrouded in tree canopies to protect you from the heat, all hiking trails in Devil’s Hole State Park are also among the most adventurous things to do in Niagara Falls, America.
-From here, you can appreciate the unique views of the three majestic falls, especially the roaring rapids.
+Shrouded in tree canopies to protect you from the heat, all hiking trails in Devil’s Hole State Park are among Niagara Falls, America’s most adventurous things to do.
+You can appreciate the unique views of the three majestic falls, especially the roaring rapids.

 22. Whirlpool State Park